filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 #### Native Filecoin FFI

-Some newer CPU architectures like AMD's Zen and Intel's Ice Lake, have support for SHA extensions.
+Some newer CPU architectures like AMD's Zen and Intel's Ice Lake have support for SHA extensions.
 Having these extensions enabled significantly speeds up your Lotus node.
 To make full use of your processor's capabilities, make sure you set the following variables **before building from source**:

 ```sh
 export RUSTFLAGS="-C target-cpu=native -g"